gidyb/phyton/README.md

-# phyton
+# Movie Finder

-Movie Finder - a script that periodicaly searches for top movies in RottenTomatoes and sends an email with their names, genres and average ratings in various movie ratings sites (IMDB, RottenTomatoes etc.)
+This is a script that periodicaly searches for top movies in RottenTomatoes and sends an email with their names, genres and average ratings from various movie ratings sites (IMDB, RottenTomatoes etc.)